-2.7 Overlay Design Methodology
+1.1.4 Overlay Design Methodology

-As described in the PYNQ introduction, overlays are analogous to software libraries.
-A programmer can download overlays into the Zynq® PL at runtime to provide functionality required by the software application.
+PYNQ Overlays are analogous to software libraries.
+A programmer can download overlays into the Xilinx Programmable Logic at runtime to provide functionality required by the software application.

 An overlay is a class of Programmable Logic design.
 Programmable Logic designs are usually highly optimized for a specific task.
 Overlays however, are designed to be configurable, and reusable for broad set of applications.
 A PYNQ overlay will have a Python interface, allowing a software programmer to use it like any other Python package.